 At the beginning of the My Hero Academia manga, one panel features the silhouettes of a ton of Japanese and American fictional superheroes.
 This collective includes Spider-Man, Superman, Ultraman, Kamen Rider, Moonlight Mask, and more.
 This callback to the classics is a great way to get new readers pumped for what's to come.

-Plus, it implies to the reader that the heroes of My Hero Academia rank among these famous heroes in their own ways.
+Plus, it implies to the reader that the heroes of My Hero Academia rank among these famous heroes in their own ways.2,959105Is this reference cool?

 When Present Mic explains the UA High School entrance exam requirements, he does so with images from the popular Nintendo franchise, Mario.
 Mario represents the prospective students, while the villains appear as Goombas, Koopa Troopas, and the Piranha Plant.
 How many points each enemy is worth is even based on how difficult they are to defeat in the Mario games.

-Because of copyright issues, these images don't appear in the anime - this Easter egg is manga-only, but no less remarkable.
+Because of copyright issues, these images don't appear in the anime - this Easter egg is manga-only, but no less remarkable.2,355143Is this reference cool?

-Mirio Togata appears at the end of Season 3, so anime-only fans have yet to see his ultimate power move - Phantom Menace.
-Using this technique, Mirio propels his body in and out of surfaces at rapid speed, allowing him to quickly and accurately target his opponent.
+Using his technique Phantom Menace, Mirio propels his body in and out of surfaces at rapid speed, allowing him to quickly and accurately target his opponent.
 You may recognize the name as the title of a Star Wars film.

-This is just one of many Star Wars references in the My Hero Academia series.
+This is just one of many Star Wars references in the My Hero Academia series.1,771166Is this reference cool?